What Does Brown Patch Disease Mean for Your Turf?

-The disease can be identified by a distinctive brown ring that encircles a green center.
-It is most evident in areas of the lawn that have entangled thatch, poor drainage, shade and restrictive air circulation.
+poor drainage, shade and restrictive air circulation.
 An orange "firing” of the expanding outer ring indicates active infection while the inner patch appears most noticeably thin and sunken.
 Newly laid lawns may be more severely damaged than durable, established lawns.

 Although the fungus does not kill the roots of zoysiagrass, it may take months for affected areas to recover even after treatment.
 And in the absence of any fungicidal remedy at all, the problem will escalate.
 Untreated zoysiagrass in the shade will eventually die out completely.